 '''

 end architecture;

+Fix

+end architecture architecture name;

 '''

 This rule checks for valid names for the architecture.
 Typical architecture names are: RTL, EMPTY, and BEHAVE.
 This rule allows the user to restrict what can be used for an architecture name.

 Note: This rule is disabled by default.
 You can enable and configure the names using the following configuration.